ayaankazerouni/csc305-lectures/05-visitor-pattern-matching/coursenotes.md

 ### A real-world example

-In graduate school, I wrote code to traverse Java projects and emit some data for analysis.
+A few years ago, I wrote code to traverse Java projects and emit some data for analysis.
 I used the Eclipse Java Development Tools (JDT) API to parse students' code into [Abstract Syntax Trees](https://astexplorer.net/) (ASTs), and then "visited" certain nodes of interest in these resulting trees.

 Because I used the JDT API to create the object structure (the AST), I only had to write the Visiting code.
 See [this file](https://github.com/ayaankazerouni/incremental-testing/blob/master/src/visitors/ast/MethodASTVisitor.java) as an example of a visitor.